heterophyllus/Geopter/README.md

 - [mjhoptics/ray-optics](https://github.com/mjhoptics/ray-optics) : Highly matured python module for geometrical optical simulation.
 Most of Geopter's optics calculation is based on this implementation.
 - [Goptical](https://www.gnu.org/software/goptical/) : C++ implemenation of optical simulation with great deal of functionalities.
 Though this original project has not been updated since 2012.
 - [dibyendumajumdar/goptical](https://github.com/dibyendumajumdar/goptical) : A modified fork of Goptical, which has been maintained with greatest effort.
-This project features to analyze many lens data from patent documents providing cross validation with other software.
+This project features to analyze many lens data from patent documents.